AdaCore/spark2014/docs/ug/spark_2014.rst

 severely restrict the use of pointers, containers offer an attractive alternative to pointer-intensive data structures.

-There are 6 formal containers, which are part of the GNAT standard
+There are 6 formal containers, which are part of the |GNAT Pro| standard
 library:

 * ``Ada.Containers.Formal_Vectors``